Himalayan Art Resources

 Collection of Philadelphia Museum of Art (Sakya Masterpieces)

-Collection of Philadelphia Museum of Art (Nepalese Painting)
+Collection of Philadelphia Museum of Art: Nepalese Painting

-Collection of Philadelphia Museum of Art (Masterpieces)
+Collection of Philadelphia Museum of Art (Masterworks)

-Collection of Philadelphia Museum of Art (Painting)
+Collection of Philadelphia Museum of Art